How To Hide Your Browsing History and Protect Your Privacy

 Why should I protect my browsing history?

 By protecting your online activity, you can minimize the amount and frequency of personalized ads you encounter, as the collection of data required for this will be kept to a minimum.
-Cybercriminals will have difficulty exploiting your browsing habits if you hide your browsing data, ultimately minimizing the risk of identity theft and keeping fraudulent activities from occurring.
+Cybercriminals will have difficulty exploiting your browsing habits if you hide your browsing data, ultimately minimizing the risk of identity theft and preventing fraudulent activities from occurring.

 Browsing history FAQ